-- Carrying out a full review and update of our existing procurement policy to strengthen our modern slavery commitment. - Rolling out a Supplier Code of Conduct which will set out clear standards of conduct and ethics. - Implementing a risk-based approach to assessing and monitoring suppliers within our supply chain. - Focusing on additional training and support for appropriate staff involved in the procurement process.
+Date set Commitment Status September 2022 Conduct a full review and updated of our existing procurement policy and process to strengthen our modern slavery commitment.
+Complete September 2022 Roll out a Supplier Code of Conduct which sets out clear standards of conduct and ethics.
+Complete September 2022 Implement a new risk-based approach to assessing and monitoring suppliers within our supply chain.
+Complete September 2022 Updated mandatory training and support for all staff Complete September 2023 Continue to screen and monitor all new and existing suppliers following a risk-based approach.
+New September 2023 Include modern slavery related questions in our sourcing activities.
+New September 2023 Annual revision of modern slavery training module to ensure it remains in line with best practice.
+New